sparna-git/Sparnatural/docs/index.md

 ## 1. Features

-- [Reference documentation of Sparnatural widgets](widgets.md) : all the possible ways to select a criteria value in Sparnatural
+- [Reference documentation of Sparnatural widgets](widgets.md) : all the possible ways to select a criteria value in Sparnatural.
+Read this to learn some of the features of Sparnatural.

 ## 2. Getting started

-- **[Hello Sparnatural](hello-sparnatural/Hello-Sparnatural.md)** : start here to integrate Sparnatural in your own website.
+- **[Hello Sparnatural](hello-sparnatural/Hello-Sparnatural.md)** : start here to integrate Sparnatural in your own website, from the tutorial page.

 ## 3. Configuring Sparnatural

+**in a Spreadsheet**

+- **[How-to configure](how-to-configure/How-to-configure-Sparnatural.md)** : a detailled documentation for configuring Sparnatural in a spreadsheet (that is converted into a OWL configuration file).
+Start here to learn the different configuration options of Sparnatural.

 **in OWL**